zdomjus60/planetary_longitudes_for_astrology/README.md

 ```bash
 ./compile_static.sh
 ```
-This script compiles the AA+ library into a static archive (`libaastro.a`) and then links it directly into the final executable (`calcolatore_static`).
+This script compiles the AA+ library into a static archive (`libaastro.a`) and then links it directly into the final executable (`calculator_static`).
 The result is a single, self-contained executable with no external library dependencies.

 #### Dynamic Build (`compile_dynamic.sh`)